Skip to content

 Upload formsOften rejectedUsually accepted

-Best first stepExport As 1080pSame export, different extension
+Best first stepExport As 1080pSame export, different everyday label

 1. Open the MOV in QuickTime Player.